techforwarren/warren-plan-bot/README.md

 or set the env var `SEND_REPLIES=true`

-By default, the bot will track which files it replied to.
-To skip tracking,

-`python src/main.py --skip-track`

-or set the env var `TRACK_REPLIES=false`

 To change which file is used to track posts replied to

 `python src/main.py --replied-to-path [my_new_file.txt]`